HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

     ```

     !!!
 Note
-        The credentials for `damUser` and `dxUser` can obtained from the configurations under `security.digitalAssetManagement` in `values.yaml`
+        The credentials for `damUser` and `dbUser` can obtained from the configurations under `security.digitalAssetManagement` in `values.yaml`.

 4. **Exit the Container**:
     ```sh